GerHobbelt/PRLib/README.md

 Pre-Recognition Library.

-The main aim of the library - prepare image for recogntion.
+The main aim of the library: prepare image for text recognition (OCR).
 Image processing can really help to improve recognition quality.

-*Features:*
+## Features

 * Auto crop image
 * Background normalization